Jamie Williams, MFA, CLMA, RYT-200

 Jennifer Salter, MFA

-Jennifer Salter is a dance faculty member at Houston Community College and San Jacinto College.
+Jennifer Salter is a dance faculty member at San Jacinto College.
 She earned her B.F.A. and M.F.A. in Dance from Sam Houston State University, where she studied and performed locally and nationally with Kista Tucker Dance Company, Dancepatheatre, and Rednerrus Feil Dance Company (now Aimed Dance).
-She has presented her work in Houston under commission through The Pilot Dance Project, and she is currently collaborating with them as a performer in “Green Zebras”, which will be presented May 3rd.
-Her artistic endeavors have led her into filming dance, photography, and graphic design, and her choreography has been recognized at the institutional level and presented at local and regional festivals.
-In 2017, her works “Seat of Unrest” and “Tender Oppression” were both selected for the Gala Concert at the American College Dance Festival.
-When she’s not teaching and performing, you can find her at the ballpark with her son, Gavin!
+She has presented her work in Houston under commission through The Pilot Dance Project, and recently collaborated with Pilot as a performer.
+Her artistic endeavors have led her into creating dance films, photography, graphic design, and her choreography has been recognized at the institutional level and presented at local and regional festivals.
+Several of her dance films have been presented at film festivals and art exhibits around Houston and she was featured in the “Inspiring Stories” series in Voyage Houston Magazine.
+Most recently, she was honored to be a grant panelist for Houston Arts Alliance and partner with Frame Dance Company to develop curriculum and instructional videos in screen dance for Houston Independent School District’s middle school dance programs.
+Outside of teaching dance, she owns a successful photography business and works as a freelance graphic designer and photographer for local companies and organizations.

 Cynthia Garcia, MFA